Patidar reservation agitation: Agitation in 2017–2022

 The agitation lingered on in 2017 and 2018.
-The PAAS supported the campaign of the INC in the 2017 Gujarat legislative assembly election which had agreed to the demand.
+The PAAS supported the campaign of the INC in the 2017 Gujarat Legislative Assembly election which had agreed to the demand.
 Several Patidar leaders also aligned with the BJP.
 BJP won the election with majority in the assembly but performed below result of the previous election in 2012.
 INC increased its seats in the assembly.
 INC brought private members bill for reservation in March 2018 but was rejected.

 In August–September 2018, Hardik Patel fasted for nineteen days demanding the reservation.
 In December 2018, he had requested to the INC leaders to bring the private members bill again in the legislative assembly.

-The Parliament of India passed the bill carrying the 103rd amendment of the constitution which was commenced on 14 January 2019 granting maximum 10% reservation to the Economically Weaker Sections (EWS) of the society.
+The Parliament of India passed the bill carrying the One Hundred and Third Amendment of the Constitution of India which was commenced on 14 January 2019 granting maximum 10% reservation to the Economically Weaker Section (EWS) of the society.
 The amendment was challenged in the Supreme Court.
 The Government of Gujarat announced the implementation on the same date.
 In August 2020, the cases challenging 103rd amendment was referred to five-judge Constitution Batch of Supreme Court for hearing.
 The Supreme Court upheld the validity of the amendment in November 2022.

-Several agitation leaders joined politics and contested 2022 Gujarat legislative assembly election.
+Several agitation leaders joined politics and contested 2022 Gujarat Legislative Assembly election.
 On 12 March 2019, Hardik Patel joined the INC but later switched to BJP in June 2022.
-He contested and was elected from Viramgam constituency.
+He contested and was elected from Viramgam Assembly constituency.
 Other leaders including Alpesh Kathiriya, Gopal Italia and Dharmik Malavia joined Aam Aadmi Party (AAP) and contested from Varachha Road, Katargam and Olpad constituencies respectively.
 Another leader Reshma Patel had joined BJP in 2017, later moved to Nationalist Congress Party in 2019 and then to AAP in November 2022.
+Gopal Italia was elected from Visavadar constituency in June 2025 by-elections.